NASA researchers have pieced together a view of the moon that's impossible from Earth.

 The stunning new mosaic images and mesmerizing moon video show what Earth's nearest neighbor looks like as it rotates under the sun.

-Because of the gravitational pull our planet exerts on its natural satellite, the moon has become "tidally locked," meaning it always keeps the same face pointed toward Earth.
+Because of the gravitational pull our planet exerts its natural satellite, the moon has become "tidally locked," meaning it always keeps the same face pointed toward Earth.

 The far side, which is always pointed away from Earth, is sometimes incorrectly referred to as the dark side.
 From the ground, Earthlings can't see what this hemisphere looks like as the sun moves across its surface during the changing lunar cycle.
 The Soviet Luna 3 spacecraft snapped the first farside portrait in 1959.
 Several NASA astronauts actually set their eyes on this hidden region during the Apollo moon missions of the 1960s and 1970s.